GISJohnECS/mapbox-angular-tutorial/README.md

 # mapbox-angular-tutorial
  Sourcecode for my article on medium "Creating a Simple Mapbox Component in Angular".
-This repo contains 2 separate Angular applications
+This repo contains 2 separate Angular applications both have the necessarry packages in the package.json file needed to complete the tutorial.
+To use this code you'll need to have installed Node.js and then Angular CLI.
+At the time of creation my Node, Angular and NPM versions were:
+- Angular CLI: 15.2.0
+- Node: 14.20.0
+- Package Manager: npm 6.14.17

 **mapbox-angular-basic**:
 This is the basic Angular application structure that you need to get started so be sure to `cd mapbox-angular-basic` this folder when following the tutorial